 PERFORMANCE BASELINE 2024/2025 2025/2026 2026/2027 2027-34 MEASURES RESULTS TARGET TARGET TARGET TARGET Catchment Action Plans (CAPs) give effect to the ICM programme and are developed in partnership with iwi and in collaboration with the community.
-Not Action Plan (CAP) to be presented to Council for Action Plan (CAP) to be presented to Council for One Catchment Action Plan (CAP) to be presented to Council for approval by 30 June 2028.
+Not achieved Action Plan (CAP) to be presented to Council for Action Plan (CAP) to be presented to Council for Action Plan (CAP) to be presented to Council for One Catchment Action Plan (CAP) to be presented to Council for approval by 30 June each year.